-

 The stakes are high in the battle to be top scorer this season.
 If Salah prevails, he will become the first-ever EPL player to win the Golden Boot five times.

-If Haaland scores the most goals in the 2025/26 season, he will match Shearer and Harry Kane as at three-time winner and confirm his status as the competition’s leading number nine by making it three wins in four years.
+If Haaland scores the most goals in the 2025/26 season, he will match Shearer and Harry Kane as a three-time winner and confirm his status as the competition’s leading number nine by making it three wins in four years.

 READ MORE: Manchester United 2025/26 Top Scorers

-Two exciting transfer signings made by Manchester United are Matheus Cunha and Bryan Mbeumo, who were both among the Premier League’s top performers last season.
-The Red Devils are desperate to reinvigorate their attack, with incumbent striker Rasmus Hojlund coming into the campaign under significant pressure to deliver.
+Some exciting transfer signings made by Manchester United included Matheus Cunha and Bryan Mbeumo, who were both among the Premier League’s top performers last season.

 READ MORE: Champions League 2025/26 Top Scorers